MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 ### Get callTranscript

-Your app parses through the list of transaction IDs, received as the response of the `List callTranscripts` API, to get the required transcript ID.
+Your app parses through the list of transcript IDs, received as the response of the `List callTranscripts` API, to get the required transcript ID.
 This API is used to get a single transcript metadata based on the user ID, meeting ID, and transcript ID.

 **HTTP request**